johannesulf/dsigma/docs/stacking.rst

 result, close to real lenses, a larger fraction of sources have true redshifts :math:`z_{\rm l} \approx z_{\rm s}` than what was going into the calculation of :math:`f_{\rm bias}`.
-For those physically associated sources :math:`\Delta\Sigma_{\mathrm{crit}} \approx \infty`, i.e. they do not induce any shear.
+For those physically associated sources :math:`\Sigma_{\mathrm{crit}} \approx \infty`, i.e. they do not induce any shear.
 Not taking this effect into account can lead to an underestimate of the true lensing amplitue.
 To correct for this effect, we calculate the so-called boost factor :math:`b` via

 .. math::